isomerpages/mccy-sgt/index.md

               description: Contribute and participate in more community initiatives.
               url: /ideate-and-act/
     - infobar:
-        title: "Let's learn from each other to emerge stronger!"
+        title: "Let’s care, appreciate and support each other during this period in order to emerge stronger!"
-        description: "We have now moved to the next phase of the COVID-19 crisis: recovery.
-It’s time to turn our attention to the ways we can recover from the disruption to our lives and prepare for a new normal."
+        description: To fight against COVID and minimise transmission, we are currently on Phase 2 (Heightened Alert) with tightened measures from 16 May 2021 through to 13 June 2021.
+Let’s do more to care and support one another.
+Contribute your ideas, time, or resources to support the vulnerable amongst us.
+Appreciate our frontliners who are working hard to keep us safe.
+If you see a neighbour, colleague, and community in need, do give a helping hand.
+Together, we can keep safe, stay healthy and emerge stronger as one Singapore!
+For more resources and information, please click <a href="https://www.sgunited.gov.sg" target="_blank">here</a>.
     - infopic:
         title: Reflect
         subtitle: Encourage Each Other